josquin-research-project/jrp-scores/README.md

 3/2 longer (i.e., convert the triplet dotted whole note into a non-triplet dotted whole note).

+In mensural music (particularly in masses) the voices are sometimes notated in conflicting note values.
+(Colloquially we refer to a voice being "augmented" or "diminished" relative to the others.)
-Mensural music (particularly in masses) often will notate music in *prolation*.
-For example when music is in prolation between parts, a whole note in one part will have the same duration has a half-note in another part (2:1 prolation).
+The most common situation is for a half-note in the tenor to have the same duration as a whole-note in another part.
 The ```*rscale``` rhythmic-scaling interpretation will also be used in these cases.
 All parts in the data have a 1:1 rhythmic scaling against each other for analytic purposes.
-Applying the ```*rscale``` factor will cause a part to be displayed in its original rhythmic values (i.e., reverse the resolution of the prolation).
+Applying the ```*rscale``` factor will cause a part to be displayed in its original rhythmic values (i.e., reverse the resolution of the autmentation/diminution).

 Triplet brackets are given explicitly in the data using "V" and "Z" characters (this will change in the future).
 Triplet brackets